Felipe8581/GamingTweaks/README.md

 ![w](/img/w32.png)

-**Try to understand the values, try to test the values, choose your desired value.
-22dec is a good default**<br/>
 I will no more recommend a single value, i can barely feel difference, tests in latency barely prove anything.<br/>
-But seems like those values are the ones people like more: 42, 37, 26, 22, 16 <br/>
+But seems like those values are the ones people like more: 40, 38, 37, 22 decimals<br/>

-**To set Win32PrioritySeparation to 22 Decimal (16 Hex), paste this to Command Promt:**
+**To set Win32PrioritySeparation to 38 Decimal (26 Hex), paste this to Command Promt:**

-`reg add "hklm\system\controlset001\control\prioritycontrol" /v win32priorityseparation /t reg_dword /d 00000022 /f`
+`reg add "hklm\system\controlset001\control\prioritycontrol" /v win32priorityseparation /t reg_dword /d 00000038 /f`

 [*Read more about Process Scheduling and Win32PrioritySeparation*](http://recoverymonkey.org/2007/08/17/processor-scheduling-and-quanta-in-windows-and-a-bit-about-unixlinux/)

 ##  Power Options

+If you are in windows 10 just tweak your BIOS disabling c-states and power savings so you can disable Power service in windows with:<br/>
+reg add "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Power" /v "Start" /t REG_DWORD /d 4 /f

 What it does: Disable wake timers, USB Suspend setting, Controls CPU Idle, Disable Power Savings, Unpark cores and more. <br/>